Eric Neumayer

+In September 2020 he was appointed as Vice President and Pro-Vice Chancellor (Planning and Resources) at The London School of Economics and Political Science, and in summer 2023 became interim President and Vice Chancellor, after the departure of the previous president, Baroness Minouche Shafik.

 Contributions

 Neumayer uses a set of quantitative economic and environmental economics techniques, largely working from datasets, to assess the causation of violence and conflict, economic development policies, environmental and development policies, health and mortality, and the fate of migrants and human trafficking.
 He has also worked with data on anti-smoking regulations, student satisfaction and attainment, foreign direct investment, exchange rates, and the mitigation of natural disasters including gender differences.

 He is the author of four books: Weak versus Strong Sustainability: Exploring the Limits of Two Opposing Paradigms (4 editions), The pattern of aid giving: the impact of good governance on development assistance, and Greening trade and investment: environmental protection without protectionism.
 Robustness Tests for Quantitative Research (with Thomas Plümper) was published in 2017.
 Together with Giles Atkinson and Simon Dietz, he is the editor of the Handbook of Sustainable Development.

 Selected journal publications

 Neumayer is a prolific scholar.
 As of 2020, he has been cited 26,000 times and published in excess of 150 articles and book chapters.